Bit2Me (B2M) Price: Price Index and Live Chart | The Block

-Bit2Me (B2M) currently has a price of $0.0063 and is down -0.021% over the last 24 hours.
-The cryptocurrency is ranked 650 with a market cap of $30.6M.
-Over the last 24 hours, it saw $61.5K of trading volume.
+Bit2Me (B2M) currently has a price of £0.0050 and is up 1.68% over the last 24 hours.
+The cryptocurrency is ranked 647 with a market cap of £24.4M.
+Over the last 24 hours, it saw £47.3K of trading volume.
 The token has a circulating supply of 4.8B tokens out of a total supply of 5B tokens.

 Bit2Me (B2M) is a cryptocurrency that prioritizes privacy and security for users.
 With encryption and multi-factor authentication, it safeguards user data and funds, making transactions dependable.
 Bit2Me is also user-friendly, featuring an intuitive design and a simple platform for buying, selling, and managing digital assets.
 It even provides educational resources to support users in gaining a better understanding of cryptocurrencies.